ylow/turicreate/userguide/supervised-learning/linear-regression.md

 Now let us look at a simple example of using **city** as a variable in the linear regression model.
 Notice that there is no need to do any special pre-processing.
-All SFrame columns of type **str** are automatically transformed into categorical variables.
+All XFrame columns of type **str** are automatically transformed into categorical variables.
 Notice that the **number of coefficients** and the **number of features** aren't the same.